 Accor Pacific acknowledges that eliminating modern slavery completely is a long-term goal for our industry that could take decades.
 In the meantime, we will continue using our direct and influence as a principled business to prevent it in our own operations and supply chain.
-Over the next few years, we will build on the progress Accor Pacific made in 2020 by achieving all the goals in the Accor Pacific Modern Slavery Policy.

 We are currently putting together an implementation strategy that includes further training and education, co-innovation projects with our partners and some new supplier initiatives.